 A large body of literature discusses the carbon benefits associated with conversion of cropland to grasslands as indicated above.
 Post and Kwon (2000) provide an extensive review of data showing carbon sequestration rates across regions and ecosystem types in conversion to grasslands (Figure 25).
 Their data suggest that for cool temperate steppe grasslands (those that would be typical and relevant of this protocol) there are notable differences in carbon sequestration depending on grass species and conversion method.
-Shifting from cultivated land to seeded grass yielded no average SOC increase according to Robles and Burke $(1998)^8$, while shifting from cultivated to perennial grass systems resulted in an average SOC increase of $1.65 \text{ tCO}2\text{e/ac/yr}$ ($110 \text{ g C/m}^2\text{/yr}$).
+Shifting from cultivated land to seeded grass yielded no average SOC increase according to Robles and Burke (1998), while shifting from cultivated to perennial grass systems resulted in an average SOC increase of $1.65 \text{ tCO}2\text{e/ac/yr}$ ( $110 \text{ g C/m}^2/\text{yr}$ ).
 Other studies have found that a transition from cropland to seeded grasslands can result in higher SOC gains than combinations of fallow, hay, wheat, and legume/green manure combinations (Bremer, et al., 2002).

 Furthermore, species types also greatly affected the total rate of SOC increase in cultivated to improved pasture systems (with equal time since agriculture).
-Russian wildrye resulted in an average rate of SOC change of $0.10~\text{tCO}2\text{e/ac/yr}$ ($6.86~\text{g}~\text{C/m}^2/\text{yr}$), while alfalfa grass mixtures resulted in up to $0.51~\text{tCO}2\text{e/ac/yr}$ ($34.15~\text{gC/m}^2/\text{yr}$) and crested wheatgrass fell in between with $0.28~\text{tCO}2\text{e/ac/yr}$ ($18.87~\text{gC/m}^2/\text{yr}$) (Bremer, et al., 2002).
+Russian wildrye resulted in an average rate of SOC change of 0.10 tCO2e/ac/yr ( $6.86 \text{ g C/m}^2$ /yr), while alfalfa grass mixtures resulted in up to 0.51 tCO2e/ac/yr ( $34.15 \text{ gC/m}^2$ /yr) and crested wheatgrass fell in between with 0.28 tCO2e/ac/yr ( $18.87 \text{ gC/m}^2$ /yr) (Bremer, et al., 2002).
 These results are compatible with other research also suggests that greater grass species richness and biodiversity can result in higher rates of carbon sequestration than less diverse species compositions (Le Roux & McGeoch, 2008).
 Interseeding alfalfa in mixed-grass rangeland systems has also proven to increase SOC sequestration rates above those of native rangelands (Mortenson, et al., 2004).
-In addition, some evidence suggests that native species can have management carbon and nitrogen pools in fine particulate organic matter and total soil organic matter did not increase.
-However, the research did find that some pools of SOM may increase at the microsite and field scale.

-8 It should be noted that the authors found that following 6 years of grass-seeded Conservation Reserve Program more extensive root systems than introduced species and more root biomass below ground, resulting in higher SOC levels compared to introduced species (McConnell & Quinn, 1988).
+In addition, some evidence suggests that native species can have more extensive root systems than introduced species (McConnell & Quinn, 1988).
 Evidence also suggests that grazing can help to maintain species diversity in re-established native systems (Schellenberg et al., 2012; Schellenberg and Iwaasa, 2008; Wedin and Tilman, 1996).